Hackerjedi666/CybersecNotes/oswe/scripts_important/javascript.md

-# Just some randome notes about javascript
+# Just some random notes about javascript

 ## Exectution context
 A wrapper that manages the code that is running